 How To Help

 Whether or not you decide setting up a charity is the right option for you, you can still make a difference by playing People's Postcode Lottery.
-Funds from every ticket sale go towards range of deserving organisations all over Britain and around the world.
+Our players help support a range of deserving organisations all over Britain and around the world.